kavyahuja/cs1302-ce29/README.md

 1. **Group Member 2:** Within `Notes.md`, write answers to the following questions:
       1. If you increase `X_FINAL` to `500` and `Y_FINAL` to `10000`, what do you observe?
+         * Specifically, do you notice any drastic changes between the individual linear functions that are plotted so far?
+Please provide more than just a yes/no answer.
       2. If you increase `Y_FINAL` to `20000`, what do you observe? **Note:** if you get a warning message, it is because Java can't squeeze 20000 tick marks into the space given for the y-axis.
 Ignore the warning for now.
          We will change the code back in the next step.
+         * Specifically, do you notice any drastic changes between the individual linear functions that are plotted so far?
+Please provide more than just a yes/no answer.

 1. Change `X_FINAL` and `Y_FINAL` back to `100`.